The former Japanese National Railways sleeper express train "Blue Train Akebono"

 The transport railway that ran inside Kosaka Mine © Kosaka Town Development Co., Ltd

-The 24 series passenger cars were sleeper cars mass-produced by the former Japanese National Railways (now JR) from 1973 (Showa 48) to 1980 (Showa 55).They were affectionately known as the "Blue Train" because their exteriors were painted a single deep blue, and they ran all over the country
+The 24 series passenger cars were sleeper cars manufactured by Fuji Heavy Industries Co., Ltd. and mass-produced by the former Japanese National Railways (now JR) from 1973 to 1980.
+Their exteriors were painted in a single dark blue color, "Blue Train," and they ran throughout Japan.

 A-class sleeping compartment